bennadel/QueryHelper.cfc/README.md

 unit-testing framework and to learn more about Test Driven Development (TDD) in general.

-QueryHelper.cfc is a ColdFusion query wrapper that provided high-level utility methods for working with and manipulating ColdFusion queries.
+QueryHelper.cfc is a ColdFusion query wrapper that provides high-level utility methods for working with and manipulating ColdFusion queries.